 The above procedure describes the method for installing a single horizontal lifeline.
-It is also possible to install a continuous run of multiple horizontal lifelines that share common end stanchions provided they are installed in a generally straight line with one another (see Figure 16).
+It is also possible to install a continuous run of multiple horizontal lifelines that share common end stanchions provided they are installed in a generally straight line with one another (see Figure 11).
 For end stanchions located in the center of the lifeline run (where a lifeline will be attached on both sides of the stanchion), the horizontal lifelines should be attached to the top holes of the end stanchion.
-A single tie-back strap is then attached to the bottom hole of the stanchion.
-These tie-back straps are secured to the Shear/Rebar Studs in the same manner as outlined above, making sure that the bracket is both properly sized for the stud that it will attach to and that it is attaching to a Shear/Rebar Stud that allows for the correct minimum distance between the Modular Stud Stanchion Bracket and the Tie-back Bracket as appropriate for the height of stanchion being used (39-in. minimum spacing for a 5-ft. tall stanchion, 47-in. for a 6-ft. stanchion, and 55-in. for a 7-ft. stanchion).
+A single tie-back strap is then attached to the bottom hole of the stanchion on both sides of the stanchion.
 These tie-back straps should be evenly tensioned to ensure that the stanchion is kept vertical.
-Only an end stanchion that has a horizontal lifeline attached to both sides is allowed to have a single tie-back.
-Should one of the lifelines be removed from one of these central lifelines, a second tie-back must immediately be attached to the stanchion on the side opposite the lifeline BEFORE the lifeline may be used.
 Please contact Reliance Engineering at (303) 424-8650 with any questions concerning the arrangement or installation of horizontal lifeline equipment.

-Fig. 16 Typical Layout of a Multiple Lifeline System
+Figure 11 - Layout of a Multiple Lifeline System